microsoft/vscode-docs/docs/setup/windows.md

 ### Scrolling is laggy and not smooth

 On certain devices, editor scrolling is not smooth but laggy for an unpleasant experience.
-If you notice this issue, you can configure the setting `window.smoothScrollingWorkaround: true` as a workaround.
+If you notice this issue, make sure you install the Windows 10 October 2018 update where this issue is fixed.

 ### I'm having trouble with the installer